Roboy/lightskin-python-framework/README.md

 ## Available scripts

 ### `simulator.py`
-This script tests different reconstruction algorithms on the current set of LEDs and Sensors using the provided translucency values.
+This script tests different reconstruction algorithms on the current set of LEDs and Sensors.
+It uses the provided translucency values as ground truth for simulation.

 ### `visualizer.py`
-This script connects to an Arduino running the Arduino connector module and displays the collected and reconstructed data updating live.
+This script connects to an Arduino running the Arduino connector script and displays the collected and reconstructed data.
+With every frame, it will update live.
+The first frame received is used as calibration data.

 ### `analyzer.py`
-This script displays various useful maps for the current sensor placements:
+This script displays useful maps for the current sensor placements:
- * A sensitivity map
- * A locality resolution map
+ * Sensitivity map
+   The summed influences of the cells on all rays; allows to see which cells cannot be measured